Stormwater Fee

 Who pays more, who pays less

 Most single family residential customers pay slightly less under the proposed structure.
 Most non residential customers pay slightly more, with the largest increases on properties that have substantial impervious area relative to water use (large parking lots, low water use commercial).
-Seasonal residential properties remain near parity.
+Seasonal residential properties remain near parity at typical annualized usage.

 What happens if nothing is done